MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/azure-hpc-landing-zone-accelerator.md

 ## Design guidelines

-The architecture of landing zones vary by industrial sector, in addition to varying by organization.
+The architectures of landing zones vary by industrial sector, in addition to varying by organization.
 This section lists articles by sector that provide guidelines for creating your landing zone:

 - Energy (Oil and Gas)